-- secret_name kubernetes secret name (storing the access/secret keys) - aws_access_key AWS_ACCESS_KEY_ID value - aws_secret_key AWS_SECRET_ACCESS_KEY value - endpoint_url s3 endpoint address (for non AWS s3) - prefix string prefix to add before the env var name (for working with multiple s3 data stores) - aws_region amazon region - non_anonymous force the S3 API to use non-anonymous connection, even if no credentials are provided (for authenticating externally, such as through IAM instance-roles)
+- secret_name kubernetes secret name (storing the access/secret keys) - aws_access_key AWS_ACCESS_KEY_ID value.
+If this parameter is not specified and AWS_ACCESS_KEY_ID env. variable is defined, the value will be taken from the env. variable - aws_secret_key AWS_SECRET_ACCESS_KEY value.
+If this parameter is not specified and AWS_SECRET_ACCESS_KEY env. variable is defined, the value will be taken from the env. variable - endpoint_url s3 endpoint address (for non AWS s3) - prefix string prefix to add before the env var name (for working with multiple s3 data stores) - aws_region amazon region - non_anonymous force the S3 API to use non-anonymous connection, even if no credentials are provided (for authenticating externally, such as through IAM instance-roles)